 DISKPART>select disk n – replace n with the number listed from above command.

 Noticed the disk 1 in the screenshot above that has the * in GPT column?
 That indicates that the disk 1 indeed is a GPT styled disk.

 4. Clean up, after the disk is selected.
 Warning: this step will completely wipe out your disk clean.
 All data will be destroyed.
 Make sure you have a backup before moving forward.

 Or, if you don’t have access to a Windows system, you can try to

 Use Gnome Partition Editor

-The infamous Gnome Partition Editor (gparted) is a free LiveCD partition manager that enables you to resize, copy, and move partitions without data loss.
+The infamous Gnome Partition Editor (GParted) is a free LiveCD partition manager that enables you to resize, copy, and move partitions without data loss.

-Download the ISO images and burn it to either CD or USB (the tool mentioned here could help with writing image to USB), and boot it to clean up the disk.
+Download the ISO images and burn it to either CD or USB (the tool mentioned here could help with writing the image to USB), and boot it to clean up the disk.

 Once it’s done, you can restart the installation process and will not have problems installing the Windows 8 to the selected disk that previously prevented you from installing to.